anima-wg/brski-over-802dot11/brski-over-802dot11.md

 --- abstract

 This document outlines the challenges associated with implementing Bootstrapping Remote Secure Key Infrastructures over IEEE 802.11 and IEEE 802.1x networks.
 Multiple options are presented for discovering and authenticating to the correct IEEE 802.11 SSID.
-This initial draft is a  discussion document and no final recommendations are made on the recommended approaches to take.
+This draft is a  discussion document and no final recommendations are made on the recommended approaches to take.
+However, the advantages and downsides of each possible method are evaluated.

 --- middle